-Chess Improvement Guide β A Practical Roadmap to Getting Better at Chess
+Chess Improvement Guide: A Practical Plan to Get Better at Chess

 Improvement is a journey, and every player needs a map.
 This guide is your central action hub, designed to move you from confusion to clarity.
 It doesn't just list resources; it explains how improvement actually works.
 Follow this structured roadmap to diagnose your level, build a training routine, and focus on the specific skills that will yield the highest return for your current rating.